-To study binary mixtures, we fix $\beta=1,2$ and allow the cell types to have different parameters, $A_{0,\beta}$ and $P_{0,\beta}$ (see Fig.~\ref{fig:MSD}a).
+To study binary mixtures, we fix $\beta=1,2$ and allow the cell types to have different parameters, $A_{0,\beta}$ and $s_{0,\beta}$ (see Fig.~\ref{fig:MSD}a).
+What is the biological implication of two different shape indices, for example?
+Consider two cell-types with the exact same area.
+The cell type that prefers to a have higher shape index, can do so by increasing the density of adhesion molecules, for example.
+Therefore, mixing these two differently adhering cell-types corresponds to studying mixing in cell-types with two different shapes.
+In reality, these adhesion receptors also affect the cell shape by signaling to either up-regulate or down-regulate contractility.
+In the vertex model energy functional that we use, we have packaged both adhesion and contractility into the preferred shape index.
+Though more detailed models are possible, we find that our minimal model does indeed tell us something about how cells behave as indicated by the experiments presented below.
 We will focus on cases of 50:50 mixtures where there is an equal number of each cell type, with either preferred shape disparity or preferred area disparity.
 Unless otherwise specified, the two components are uniformly distributed in the initial state.
 We set $K_p$ to unity for all systems.
-To simulate the dynamics of the model, each vertex undergoes over-damped Brownian motion at a fixed temperature of 0.01.
-One simulation unit time is referred to as $\tau$.
-See the Methods section for more details.